Choaib-ELMADI/bare-metal-programming/README.md

 Will automatically compile `main.c` into `main.o` based on the rules you defined!

+> Note: This is just the initial Makefile with one basic rule.
+More useful commands (called targets) will be added as we progress through the project.

 If you want to dive deeper into build systems like Makefiles, CMake, and how projects are organized and automated, check out this repository: [Getting Started with CMake](https://github.com/Choaib-ELMADI/getting-started-with-cmake)

 ## Analyzing Build Output Files